thegreatyamori/oic_azure_storage_library/README.md

 ### OIC libraries

-no se puede:
+Cannot use:

-- usar destructuring
+- Destructuring
-- usar let, const
+- let, const
-- usar console
+- console
-- usar string interpolation
+- string interpolation

-se puede:
+Can use:
-- usar funciones flecha
+- Arrow functions
-- usar map
+- map